Leftover Turkey Pot Pie

 Instructions

-Sauté the vegetables.
 Melt 3 tablespoons unsalted butter in a 10-inch cast iron or oven-safe straight-sided skillet over medium-high heat.
-Add the onion mixture.
+Add 1/2 diced medium yellow onion, 2 small sliced carrots, 2 sliced small celery stalks, and 1 1/2 teaspoons fresh thyme leaves.
 Cook, stirring occasionally, until the onion is tender, 5 to 6 minutes.

-Make the sauce.
 Sprinkle 1/4 cup plus 2 tablespoons all-purpose flour over the vegetables.
 Cook, stirring constantly, for 1 minute to cook the floury taste out.
-Add 1 1/2 cups chicken or turkey broth, 1 cup plus 2 tablespoons whole or 2% milk, 1 teaspoon kosher salt, and 1/4 teaspoon black pepper.
+Stir in 1 1/2 cups low-sodium chicken broth, 1 cup plus 2 tablespoons whole milk, 1 teaspoon kosher salt, and 1/4 teaspoon black pepper.
 Cook, stirring frequently with a wooden spoon, until it comes to a simmer and starts to thicken.
 Let simmer for 2 minutes more.

-Stir in the turkey and peas.
 Remove the pan from the heat.
-Add the turkey and 1/2 cup frozen peas and stir to combine.
+Stir in 12 ounces cooked turkey and 1/2 cup frozen peas.
 Taste and season with more kosher salt and black pepper as needed.

-Cover with pie crust.
 If needed, roll out 1 pie dough into a round about 10 inches in diameter.
-Transfer over the filling.
-Brush with a thin layer of milk.
+Place the pie dough over the turkey filling.
+Brush the dough with a thin layer of milk.
 Use a sharp knife to cut 4 (1-inch) slits in the top of the crust to vent.

-Bake until bubbling and golden brown.
 Bake until the filling is bubbling and the crust is golden-brown, 20 to 25 minutes.
-Let cool 5 minutes before serving.
+Let cool for 5 minutes before serving.

 Recipe Notes